When They Don’t Want Privacy: Why Students Should Study Social Media

 by Terry Heick

-No matter what you personally believe about its value, technology has entered society like a massive electrical storm, leaving few things unaffected.
+No matter what you personally believe about its value or role, mobile technology has entered society like a massive electrical storm, leaving few things unaffected.

 It was only a generation ago that technology took the form of cordless phones, cable television, and the soul-altering wizardry of the pager.
 Today there are mobile supercomputers shrunk down to the size of an index card in the pocket of students, a staggering reality that’s easy to take for granted.
 Computers in your pocket.

 What this means for education is, well, that education needs to be rethought.

 Continuing to teach in the stretching shadow of technology while only dealing with it through glimpses and gimmick is an awkward arrogance we may be dealing with for some time to come.
 But while education bickers on about how to best educate children, those children are making powerful moves–sometimes intentionally, sometimes as thoughtless, drifting trends–to fully reinvent the way human beings connect.

 Of course it’s true that this is happening for adults as well.
 A billion facebook users are symbolic of the basic human need to be heard, and to connect.
 But for children–K-12 students, in this case–technology is offering up busy social playgrounds at a time when their minds are still unfired clay, malleable and open.
 By adopting technology on a massive scale, they are establishing a standard for ‘normal’ while filling out their childhoods as a facebook timeline.

 And this is all happening through technology’s overarching talent–the ability to connect.